Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data

 The upgraded Giant Metrewave Radio Telescope (uGMRT), situated near Pune in India is a powerful but still underused tool for studying the ionosphere \citep{Swarup1991, Gupta17}.
 It has thirty large 45-meter dishes and can observe a broad spectrum of radio frequencies (from 120 to 1460 MHz) using five different frequency bands.
 Thanks to its improved receivers and advanced processing systems, the uGMRT can measure ionospheric phase changes with high sensitivity and detail across both time and frequency.
-Its location in a mid-latitude region is also important, as it allows scientists to study ionospheric conditions that are different from those found near the poles or the equator \citep{Mangla22, Mangla23}.
+Its location in a low-latitude region is also important, as it allows scientists to study ionospheric conditions that are different from those found near the poles or the equator \citep{Mangla22, Mangla23}.

 In this study, we take a close look at the ionospheric phase structure function derived from a single ten-hour Band-4 observation conducted with the upgraded Giant Metrewave Radio Telescope (uGMRT; \citep{Gupta17}).
 The observation targets one of the brightest flux calibrators in the sky, 3C48.
-3C48 is a distant quasar outside our galaxy that is often used in radio astronomy to calibrate signal strength and correct for frequency-related effects \citep{Perley13}.
+3C48 is a compact, distant quasar (flux $\sim$ 28 Jy near Band-4 central frequency of 650 MHz) often used as a flux and bandpass calibrator in radio astronomy \citep{Scaife12, Perley13}.
 It is compact and very bright, with a stable signal across a broad range of radio frequencies, which makes it especially useful for studying ionospheric effects.